kongr45gpen/flagOnSpawn/README.md

 The flagOnSpawn plugin is easy to use.
 After you load it (it doesn't require any parameters), set the variable _flagonspawn according to your preferences.

 Possible values:
-* `none`: Give no flag on spawn, does the same as if the plugin wasn't loaded
+* `AA`: Give no flag on spawn, does the same as if the plugin wasn't loaded
-* `random`: Gives a random flag on spawn, making a choice amongst the available ones
 * Any flag name (e.g. `WG`): Gives the specified flag on spawn

 Note that if you want to set this variable on your config file, do so this way: